dewitt4/Cloud-Custodain/tools/c7n_logexporter/README.md

  - Default periodicity for log group archival into s3 is daily.
  - Exporter is run with account credentials that have access to the archive s3 bucket.
  - Catch up archiving is not run in lambda (do a cli run first)
- - Lambda deployment only archives the last day periodically.

 # Cli usage